 JavaScript SDK

-This page provides an in-depth overview of the JavaScript SDK.
+This page provides an in-depth introduction to the JavaScript SDK.

 Overview